chcosta/buildtools/Documentation/VSTSBuildManagement.md

 2. GitHub - This is a nice choice because it has the benefit of evolving / moving, along with the code it is tied to.
 On the negative side, it forces every dev to carry these definitions with in their enlistment them when 99.9% of devs will not need or care about them.

 My preference is for option 1.
 There is a small maintenance cost which we will have to pay, but we should be cognizant of changes in this area anyways.
 We're still able to branch / fork build definitions in sync with product changes.

+**REST API Contract support**

+The "VSTSBuildsApi" library will support The [TFS build contract for a build definition](https://www.visualstudio.com/en-us/docs/integrate/extensions/reference/client/api/tfs/build/contracts/builddefinition) used by VSTS REST API version 2.0.
+Checked in build definitions must conform to this spec to be supported.